 Imagine walking through your own apple orchard in autumn.
 The air smells of fresh apples.
 But how do you make this dream come true?
-Are you ready to grow apple This guide will give you the key knowledge for a successful orchard.
+Are you ready to grow apple trees This guide will give you the key knowledge for a successful orchard.

 If you're new or experienced in growing fruit, this article has tips for you.
-We'll talk about picking strong apple types and prune them.
+We'll talk about picking strong apple types and how to prune them.
 You'll learn everything you need to grow apple trees well and get lots of fruit every year.

 Planting the Right Apple Tree Variety